How to Organize Your Bedroom: 30 Ways to Transform Your Space

 When learning how to organize your bedroom, one of my favorite strategies is investing in a built-in closet storage system that maximizes your closet storage space.
 These systems ensure that every inch of your closet works for you, not against you.

-Built ins are customized to fit your closet’s dimensions, which means every square inch is being used effectively.
+Built-ins are customized to fit your closet’s dimensions, which means every square inch is being used effectively.
 You can add shelves, drawers, hanging rods at different heights, and even specialty sections for shoes, accessories, and bags.
 Built ins can also increase the value of your home, so even if you can’t swing it now, it will definitely be a great investment for the future.

 8. Add a Dresser in the Closet to Add More Closet Storage Space

 When I was planning my son’s nursery, we had a tall dresser, that no longer fit in his room, once all his new furniture arrived.
 Instead of selling it, I decided to store the dresser in his closet for extra storage space.
-I’m really glad I did because that added space saved us from running out of room to store essentials.
-Adding a dresser to your closet is a smart way to maximize unused vertical space and keep things organized without overcrowding the room.

 9. Hang Organizers on Doors

 If you’re looking for clever ideas on how to organize your bedroom, don’t skip out on hanging organizers.
 Hanging organizers on doors, whether hung up on your bedroom closet doors or on your bedroom door, are a great way to add extra storage space to your bedroom.
-I currently use one in my closet to neatly store workout clothes, bodysuits, extra shoes, and purses.
-It helps free up valuable room in both my dresser drawers and closet, making everything feel more spacious and organized.

 10. Use Shelf Dividers in Your Closet

 Shelf dividers are one of the easiest upgrades you can make in your closet.
 If you’ve ever taken the time to neatly stack jeans, sweaters, or handbags only to have them topple over, you know how frustrating it is to live without shelf dividers.
-Shelf dividers create clearly defined spaces on your shelves, keeping similar items together, and preventing everything from toppling over or blending into one big mess.

 11. Store Your Shoes Vertically